ERPLibre/ERPLibre/doc/CODE_GENERATOR.md

 2. A Code_Generator generates a Module.
 3. A Template reads a Module to generate a Code_Generator.

+Warning, be careful to your code, always commit after a manipulation, because the mode enable_sync_code erase data, only the git will save you!

 ## Prepare a DB

 This will destroy and create database named code_generator.